Mattress Support Layers Explained: A DIY Guide

 Before you start dreaming about cozy comfort foams or that perfect organic zippered cover, you’ve got to get the foundation right.
 Literally.

-It’s what keeps your spine aligned, your comfort layers performing their best, and your mattress from sagging into a puddle of regret after a few months.
+It’s what keeps your spine aligned, your comfort layers performing their best.

 And that’s why we’re starting here.